-When a user request a "seeing" constraint on SPHERE for his/her service mode program, he/she should think in term of guide probe image quality, not DIMM seeing.
-Hence, a challenging program should request < 0.8 arcsec.
+In a related note, a challenging program should request < 0.8 arcsec.
 It does not make sense to request > 1.4 arcsec.
 Beyond 1.2 arcsec, SPHERE AO is extremely unstable.
 Programs requesting 1.2 to 1.4 arsec seeing will be treated as fillers with possibly a high rate of frame selection to apply and a shallower contrast.